Residency Year

 edTPA General Timeline

 You will begin working on your edTPA during your senior year.
-You will work with your seminar instructor and mentor teacher duinrg Residency I and II to complete this.
+You will work with your seminar instructor and mentor teacher during Residency I and II to complete this.
 Below is a general timeline but this can change depending on what program you are in and when you begin Residency.

 - Task 1 (Planning): Completed in fall semester of your senior year (Oct.- Dec.)